 No matter where you happen to be in the U.S., it is illegal to drive if you are either drunk or intoxicated from drugs.
 Unfortunately, this does little to deter a significant number of individuals from driving while in this condition.
 As a result, there are a large number of motor vehicle accidents that continue to cause injury and suffering for those involved in a D.U.I. car crash.
 Those who are victims of intoxicated drivers are entitled to seek damages in such a situation.

 Unfortunately, being involved in a D.U.I. car crash is not a rare occurrence.
 Finding yourself in the middle of a car accident scenario can be a confusing and traumatic experience.
-You can easily find yourself in a situation in which you are unsure of what you need to do, in order to obtain the proper compensation that you a rightfully entitled to.
+You can easily find yourself in a situation in which you are unsure of what you need to do in order to try and obtain the proper compensation to which you are rightfully entitled.

 In Florida alone, alcohol was a confirmed or suspected factor in approximately 17,200 motorist accidents, as reported by the Florida Department of Highway Safety and Motor Vehicles in 2012.
 Out of those, approximately 12,000 injuries were reported with 805 of those accidents resulting in fatalities that cost the lives of 877 people.
 In addition, drugs were a factor in 1,798 collisions.

 In Florida, an individual is considered guilty of a DUI offense if that person is driving or in actual control of a vehicle while the person is under the influence of alcohol or any chemical substance detailed in s.
 877.111.
 This also includes substances that are controlled under chapter 893 in which the individual’s normal faculties have been impaired.